 |E.U General Data Protection Regulation (GDPR)||All entities doing business with E.U.
 Citizens||Only as long as there is a legal basis to do so|

 The easiest option when creating an email archiving policy is to determine the minimum email retention requirements and set your policy to meet the longest retention period, but this should be avoided.
-It will be costly to retain all emails for 7 years for example and it could also increase legal risk.
+It will be costly to retain all emails for 7 years, for example, and it could also increase legal risk.
 A good best practice is to only retain emails for the minimum legal retention period.
-You should configure your email archiving solution to delete emails automatically when the retention period expires, unless data has been placed on legal hold.
+You should configure your email archiving solution to delete emails automatically when the retention period expires, unless data have been placed on legal hold.

-ArcTitan Cloud is a 100% cloud-based email archiving solution from TitanHQ that simplifies email archiving and allows you to easily apply your email archiving policy and comply with all legal obligations.
+ArcTitan Cloud is a 100% cloud-based email archiving solution from TitanHQ that simplifies email archiving and allows you to easily apply your email archiving policy and comply with all legal and regulatory obligations.

 If you are looking for a secure, low cost, easy to use email archiving solution, give the TitanHQ team a day to find out more about ArcTitan Cloud.
-Product demonstrations can be requested, and you are welcome to trial the solution free of charge.
+Product demonstrations can be requested, and you are welcome to trial the solution free of charge for 14 days in your own environment, with full product support provided throughout the trial as if you were already a customer.